ckeditor/ckeditor4-docs/guides/dev/features/sourcearea/README.md

 ## Source Code Editing Demo

 See the [working "Source Code Editing" sample](http://sdk.ckeditor.com/samples/sourcearea.html) that showcases both source editing plugins combined with classic and inline editor instances.

+## Related Features

+See the [Output Formatting](#!/guide/dev_output_format) feature that gives developers full control over what the HTML code produced by the editor will look like.